aboutcode-org/www.aboutcode.org/website/src/components/HomepageContent/ProjectOverview.md

 AboutCode has been designed as a modular stack of applications, tools, libraries and data.
 We maintain, support and contribute to key open source projects that support healthy software supply chains.
-Some these key projects are listed below.
+Some of these key projects are listed below.

 All of the software is open source (primarily licensed under [Apache-2.0](https://scancode-licensedb.aboutcode.org/apache-2.0.html))